-The national food and drink policy, Becoming a Good Food Nation, was published in 2014.
+We published the national food and drink policy Becoming a Good Food Nation in 2014.
 The policy set a new vision for Scotland: that by 2025 Scotland will be “a Good Food Nation, where people from every walk of life take pride and pleasure in, and benefit from, the food they produce, buy, cook, serve, and eat each day.”

 - it is the norm for Scots to take a keen interest in their food, knowing what constitutes good food, valuing it and seeking it out whenever they can

 - people who serve and sell food – from schools to hospitals, retailers, cafes and restaurants – are committed to serving and selling good food